denten-papers/xp-routledge/proposal.md

 three main categories.
 The *first* deals with computational approaches to the study of literature and culture.
-Like the computational turn affecting many other disciplines, advancements in natural language processing techniques and the wide-spread availability of computational power have made it possible for scholars to ask qualitatively new questions, at scales of analysis which include reading at distance (macroanalysis) and textual forensics (microanalysis, of the kind advocated by Matthew Kirschenbaum in his *Mechanisms: New Media and the Forensic Imagination*, 2008).
+Like the computational turn affecting many other disciplines, advancements in natural language processing techniques and the widespread availability of computational power have made it possible for scholars to ask qualitatively new questions, at scales of analysis which include reading at distance (macroanalysis) and textual forensics (microanalysis of the kind advocated by Matthew Kirschenbaum in his *Mechanisms: New Media and the Forensic Imagination*, 2008).

-I summarize the second broad category of activity under the rubric of "knowledge design."
-In this category we find long-standing scholarly practices of critical edition making, textual scholarship, and archive formation along with new concerns related to digitization, tagged corpora, and collaborative annotation, exemplified by projects like *NINES* (Nineteenth-century Scholarship Online, U.Virginia), the *Perseus Digital Library* (Ed.
-Gregory Crane, Tufts U.), and *HyperCities* (UCLA) among many others.
+I summarize the *second* broad category of activity under the rubric of "knowledge design."
+In this category we find long-standing scholarly practices of critical edition-making, textual scholarship, and archive formation, along with new concerns related to digitization, tagged corpora, and collaborative annotation, exemplified by projects like *NINES* (Nineteenth-century Scholarship Online, U. Virginia), the *Perseus Digital Library* (Ed.
+Gregory Crane, Tufts U.), and *HyperCities* (UCLA), among many others.

 Finally, I identify the third type of activity as "institutional transformation."
 To this category we may ascribe work by Daniel Cohen and